rackspace-cookbooks/apache2/README.md

 ### Examples:

 All parameters are passed into the template.
 You can use whatever you like.
-The apache2 cookbook comes with a `web_app.conf.erb` template as an example.
+The rackspace_apache cookbook comes with a `web_app.conf.erb` template as an example.
 The following parameters are used in the template:

 * `server_name` - ServerName directive.